University of Nottingham Halls of Residence

-Quiet Zone: Lincoln (part of a trial for 2020, aimed at students in search of a quieter lifestyle with no alcohol and earlier quiet hours.)

 The halls are generally named either after counties, districts or places in the English East Midlands (Nottingham having been originally conceived as a regional university for this area) or significant people associated with the university.
 Beeston, Lenton, Lincoln, Derby, Rutland, Sherwood, Newark, Southwell, Ancaster and Melton halls fall into the former category; Hugh Stewart, Cripps, Cavendish, Nightingale, Florence Boot, Wortley and Willoughby into the latter.

 University Park Campus

 All halls of residence on University Park Campus are of mixed-sex undergraduate type.

 Ancaster

 One of the detached blocks of Ancaster Hall.

 Ancaster Hall provides accommodation for about 270 students.
 The current warden is Professor Svenja Adolphs.
 It has a particularly high proportion of ensuite rooms.

 Ancaster Hall was the first "mixed sex" hall of residence at Nottingham University - and had a vibrant reputation very much managed by its first Warden - Dr Virginia van der Lande.